RWS/dd-webapp-custom-examples/docs/Getting-started.md

 ## Create a new project using the Maven Archetype

-First step we will need to do is to create a directory.
+First step we will need to do is to create a new directory.
 I've create following directory on my machine: `D:\projects\kc-web-app\custom-webapp-examples`.
 I'll be usign this directory further on inside my examples.